ruby-grape/grape-swagger/RELEASING.md

 # Releasing Grape-Swagger

 There're no particular rules about when to release grape-swagger.
-Release bug fixes frequenty, features not so frequently and breaking API changes rarely.
+Release bug fixes frequently, features not so frequently and breaking API changes rarely.

 ### Release

-Run tests, check that all tests succeed locally.
+Run tests and rubocop, check that all tests succeed locally.

 ```
 bundle install
-rake
+bundle exec rake
 ```

 Check that the last build succeeded in [Travis CI](https://travis-ci.org/ruby-grape/grape-swagger) for all supported platforms.